 Psilocybin Laws in Colorado

 Colorado voters passed Proposition 122 in November 2022, creating the most permissive psilocybin framework in the US.
-Adults 21+ may grow, possess, and share psilocybin mushrooms privately, and licensed healing centers began operating in 2024.
+Adults 21+ have state-level personal-use protections, and Colorado's regulated natural medicine licensing system moved from applications into issued licenses and operating healing centers in 2025.

 Legal Healing Centers + Personal Use Decriminalized